geoscixyz/gpg/content/seismic/reflection/seismic_reflection_stacking.rst

 	:figclass: center
 	:align: right
 	:scale: 130 %

-To show what happens if the wrong velocity is choosen for carrying out the normal moveout correction, five 12-fold CMP traces are shown (right) processed with three different velocities.
+To show what happens if the wrong velocity is chosen for carrying out the normal moveout correction, five 12-fold CMP traces are shown (right) processed with three different velocities.
 When the velocity is too low, the frequency of the reflection wavelet is lowered and it is therefore depicted too shallow on the seismic section.
-When the velocity is too high the frequency dereases and the reflection wavelet is depicted at too large a time on the seismic section.
+When the velocity is too high the frequency decreases and the reflection wavelet is depicted at too large a time on the seismic section.
 The correct velocity gives the correct position for the wavelet and preserves the high frequencies which allow best resolution of small features and thin beds.
 Correct velocity is about 373 m/s (1225 ft/s).

 Summary: Essential Elements in CMP Processing